trim02/loginPassword/README.md

 - LuckPerms is required!
 - A server to act as a login server is required!
-- It is recommended to negate the permission node `velocity.server` on the default group in LuckPerms, otherwise players will be able to bypass the plugin by directly transferring to the hub server.
+- It is recommended to disallow the permission node `velocity.command.server` on the default group in LuckPerms, otherwise players will be able to bypass the plugin by directly transferring to the hub server.

 1. Download the plugin JAR file.
 2. Place the JAR file in the `plugins` directory of your Velocity server.
 3. Start the server to generate the default configuration file.
 4. Edit the `config.yml` file in the `plugins/LoginPassword` directory to suit your needs.
 5. Configure `velocity.toml` by adding the login server to `[servers]` table.
 If you want `ping-passthrough = "all"` to work correctly, have only the hub server in the `try = []` array, do not add the login server to the array.
 The plugin will handle redirecting players to the login server.
-5. Restart the server or run `velocity reload` to reload the config.
+6. Restart the server or run `velocity reload` to reload the config.

 ## Usage